Social Media Best Practices: LinkedIn

 For a closer look at LinkedIn’s demographics, as well as the demographics for the other top social media apps, consult our blog.

-Because LinkedIn reaches a different audience than other social media platforms, plan to post different content than you would on apps like YouTube, Facebook, Instagram, or Pinterest.
 As a general rule of thumb, LinkedIn isn’t the place to advertise your services, promote your new items, or offer discounts.
 Instead, it is the place to share your industry knowledge and insights, to show the work your pharmacy is doing, and to create a community of like-minded people.
-When you decide to start posting, keep your audience (and your purpose) in mind.

 For a complete list of content to post on LinkedIn and other platforms, visit our blog.